northle/docs/src/docs/basics/responses.md

 ### Permanent redirects

-Northle gives you the ability to define routes redirecting from its URL to another using `@Redirect` decorator:
+Northle gives you the ability to define routes redirecting from its URL to another using the `Redirect` decorator:

 ::: code src/app/app.controller.ts
 ```ts